 "We're really happy with the way it came out," says O'Leary.
 "We were lucky to have Sheldon on this project, because his work as an ornamental plasterer in Boston is in huge demand."

 Kaufman, who is now 96-years old, was present at the unveiling, along with family members.
-A highly regarded artist, her work has been exhibited in Philadelphia and Cincinnati, and is currently represented at the AVA Gallery in Lebanon, NH, and the Grayson Gallery in Woodstock, VT, as well as in private collections throughout New England, California, Florida, Canada and Bermuda.
+A highly regarded artist, her work has been exhibited in Philadelphia and Cincinnati, and is currently represented at the AVA Gallery in Lebanon, New Hampshire, and the Grayson Gallery in Woodstock, Vermont, as well as in private collections throughout New England, California, Florida, Canada, and Bermuda.
 Her studio is in Woodstock.

 "From the patients who can take a walk through our beautiful grounds who come upon her, to the family members who get a much needed respite from the stress of a loved one being in the hospital, to the staff who recharge by walking these paths, the Blue Lady is a beacon of tranquility in what can often be a stressful place," commented Barthel at the unveiling.
 "Personally, I have walked past her many times and have been struck by her beauty and serenity.
 No matter what my thoughts are before I reach her, I always stop, take a deep breath and drink in her serenity."

 Recognizing the value of art in the health care setting and the importance of the Blue Lady to the DHMC community, D-H administration funded the restoration.
-Presently, there is no fund at D-H to restore or maintain the extensive art collection on display throughout the organization while there is an ongoing need.
-If you are interested in supporting the restoration of or the maintenance of the art collection please contact Marianne Barthel by phone at 603-650-6187 or email at Marianne.L.Barthel@hitchcock.org; or Rick Peck, director of Gift Planning by phone at 603-653-0735 or email at Richard.C.Peck@hitchcock.org).
+Presently, there is no fund at D-H to restore or maintain the extensive art collection on display throughout the organization, while there is an ongoing need.
+If you are interested in supporting the restoration or maintenance of the art collection please contact the Arts Program.